Summary: Rules for the Direction of the Mind (page 2)

 1?

-This is where Descartes reveals himself as a rationalist, in contrast to the empiricism that would emerge later with Locke.
+This is where Descartes reveals himself as a rationalist, in contrast to the empiricism that would later emerge with Locke.

 For Descartes, this superiority arises from the fact that they alone deal with an object so pure and simple that they then admit absolutely nothing that experience has rendered uncertain, and that they consist entirely of drawing consequences by way of rational deduction